ahmed-youssef/WirelessGINI/README.md

   - *Station.MaxWlan*: The maximum number of wlan interfaces that this station can support
   - *Station.IsPortal*: A boolean that specifies whether or not this station is the mesh portal.

-- Status = Server.Create(UserIP, TSFstring): Deploys the user’s VN as specified by the input TSF.
+- Status = Server.Create(TSFstring): Deploys the user’s VN as specified by the input TSF.
-  - *UserIP*: The IP address of the user who wishes to deploy the VN.
   - *TSFstring*: The TSF file input as a regular string.
   - *Status*: A status code that determines whether or not the operation succeeded.

 ![CreateAPI](/Images/CreateAPI.jpg)

-- Status = Server.Delete(UserIP): Deletes the user’s VN from the wireless mesh platform.
+- Status = Server.Delete(): Deletes the user’s VN from the wireless mesh platform.
-  - *UserIP*: The IP address of the user who wishes to delete his/her VN.
   - *Status*: A status code that determines whether or not the operation succeeded.

 ![DeleteAPI](/Images/DeleteAPI.jpg)